ansible-learnfest/ansible-learnfest-guide/content/60-use-ee/_index.md

   * **Organization**: Default

 {{% notice note %}}
-Get the image location from your PAH: In **Execution Environemnts** click the image.
+Get the image location from your PAH: In **Execution Environments** click the image.
 {{% /notice %}}

 ### Bring it all together